Surgical complications – CMS recalibrated Patient Safety Indicators

 (PSI 4) Death rate among surgical inpatients with treatable complications

-What patients are included
+Which patients are included

 Where the information comes from

-CMS calculates the indicators of patient safety data from the claims hospitals submit for Medicare beneficiaries enrolled in Original Medicare(traditional FFS Medicare).
-The rate for each PSI is calculated by dividing the actual number of outcomes at each hospital by the number of eligible discharges for that measure at each hospital, multiplied by 1,000.
-The composite value reported on Hospital Compare is the weighted averages of the component indicators.
-PSI data are only calculated for hospitals that are paid through the IPPS, which excludes Critical Access hospitals (CAHs), long-term care hospitals (LTCHs), Maryland waiver hospitals, cancer hospitals, children's inpatient facilities, rural health clinics, federally qualified health centers, inpatient psychiatric hospitals, inpatient rehabilitation facilities, Veterans Administration/ Department of Defense hospitals, and religious, non-medical health care institutions.
+CMS calculates the patient safety indicators from the claims hospitals submit for Medicare beneficiaries enrolled in Original Medicare.
+The rate for each recalibrated PSI is calculated by dividing the actual number of outcomes at each hospital by the number of eligible discharges for that measure at each hospital, multiplied by 1,000.
+The composite value reported on Hospital Compare is the weighted average of the component indicators.
+Recalibrated PSI data are only calculated for hospitals that are paid through the IPPS, which excludes critical access hospitals (CAHs), long-term care hospitals (LTCHs), cancer hospitals, children's inpatient facilities, rural health clinics, federally qualified health centers, inpatient psychiatric hospitals, inpatient rehabilitation facilities, Veterans Administration/ Department of Defense hospitals, and religious, non-medical health care institutions.

 The measures of serious complications reported on Hospital Compare are risk adjusted to account for differences in hospital patients’ characteristics.
 In addition, the rates reported on Hospital Compare are “smoothed” to reflect the fact that measures for small hospitals are measured less accurately (i.e., are less reliable) than for larger hospitals.